zendesk/demo_ticket_submission_and_save_events/README.md

 # Test Ticket Submission & Save Events

 This app showcases the ticket save life cycle.
+It is installed in the ticket sidebar and background locations.
 By testing various [ticket save](https://developer.zendesk.com/apps/docs/support-api/ticket_sidebar#ticket-save-hook-events) & [ticket submission events](https://developer.zendesk.com/apps/docs/support-api/ticket_sidebar#ticket-submission-events) in your instance, you'll receive the fired console logs that signify each chronological step in the ticket save life cycle process.
-View console for output.
+In the background location, we are able to listen for server-side save events outside of the ticket sidebar.
+View console for all outputs.

 ## Getting started